Introducing... The Beatles: Songs, Pictures and Stories of the Fabulous Beatles

 The inside cover text describes Paul as the "Nut Beatle" or "Beatle Nut", John as "nearsighted" and the "Chief Beatle", George as the "quietest" and the "one with the deadpan face" and Ringo as the "shortest Beatle" who "will send his steak back if it is not blood red".
 The back sleeve shows outlines of hearts below each Beatle-photo and holds instructions of how to fill the hearts with personal photos.
-It also erroneously features a second portrait of Paul in place of George, despite being labeled as George.

 The record inside the cover did not even contain the new name; it still stated Introducing...
 The Beatles on the label.
 Songs, Pictures and Stories was released either in late July 1964 or 12 October 1964, with the latter the more likely date, because it entered the Billboard album chart on 31 October.
 It eventually peaked at number 63.

-VJ 1065 (with the Four Seasons)
+The Beatles vs the Four Seasons

 The other repackaging was the two-record set The Beatles vs the Four Seasons, which contained copies of Introducing...
-The Beatles in one pocket of the gatefold cover and Golden Hits of the Four Seasons (VJLP 1065) in the other.
+The Beatles in one pocket of the gatefold cover and Golden Hits of the Four Seasons (VJLP 1065), a compilation album featuring Vee-Jay's other marquee artist The Four Seasons, in the other.
 This Vee-Jay creation spent three weeks on the Billboard chart in October 1964 and peaked at number 142.
 The cover artwork for this version was later parodied for the bootleg release The Beatles vs the Third Reich, featuring the band's 1962 Star-Club recordings.

 Though Vee-Jay could not manufacture or distribute any Beatles product after 15 October 1964, it took a long time for the records to vanish from retail stores.
 Both Introducing...
 The Beatles and Songs, Pictures and Stories of the Fabulous Beatles remained on the Billboard LP chart until 9 January 1965.